oracle-livelabs/apex/oci-rag-agent/3-setup-task/3-setup-task.md

 ## Introduction

 In this lab, you will create tables, triggers, sequences, functions, and a package to manage chatbot conversation data, document uploads, and interactions with OCI Object Storage.
-To do this, you will run SQL commands using SQL Scripts.
+To do this, you will run SQL Scripts.
 A SQL script can contain one or more SQL statements or PL/SQL blocks.
 You can use SQL scripts to create, edit, view, run, and delete database objects.

 Estimated Time: 10 Minutes